LionGab/Lion/README.md

 When you choose to auto-launch Claude Code:
 1. Script generates complete coordination prompt
 2. Launches Claude with prompt pre-filled
-3. You just press Enter to start research
+3. Research begins automatically
-4. No copy-paste needed!
+4. No copy-paste or additional input needed!

 ## 🏗️ Architecture Details